rfabbri/synthcurves-multiview-3d-dataset/README.md

 Synthetic Curves Dataset

 - 40 curves:Lines, circles, ellipses, helices, and another space curve with complicated torsion.
-- Cameras in two turntable geometries:
+- Cameras in three turntable geometries:
+  - Sherical video camera configuration (small focal length)
-  - Video camera configuration (small focal length)
+  - Turntable video camera configuration (small focal length)
   - Micro-CT configuration (objects lying between optical center and CCD)
 - Space curves are sampled and projected to subpixel edgels (tangent and other differential-geometric information) to generate a video.
 The differential geometry arises by projecting the 3D measurements according to "Multiview Differential geometry of Curves", IJCV 2016.
 - Each image is 500x400px